-Taking into account information thus far available to it, the Commission is devoting most serious attention to the various aspects of the security problem, with particular reference to the possible need for an international force in the implementation of the recommendations of the General Assembly.
-This matter has not been dealt with in this first Monthly Report, but will to the subject of special report to the Security Council.
+Commission for the exercise of its authority.
+Therefore, the Commission is devoting most serious attention to the various of the security problem, with particular reference to the possed for an international force in the implementation of the recommendations of the General Assembly.
+This matter has no been dealt with in this first Monthly Report, but will be the subject of a special report to the Security Council.